L1lith/L1lith/README.md

 I also redid the website for the amazing open source game engine [melonJS](https://melonjs.org)

 ### Web Development
 I love seeing the many layers of modern software design, and exploring the cutting edge.
-I've worked with a lot of tools, but [Solid.js](https://www.solidjs.com/) and [Astro](https://astro.build/) to me are simply unmatched for lightning fast web pages.
+I've worked with a lot of tools, but [Solid.js](https://www.solidjs.com/) and [Astro](https://astro.build/) to me are simply unmatched for convienent development and lightning fast web pages.

 ### Security
 I enjoy making things safe, so I study cyber security to better understand the security aspects of back-end & front-end development, as well as potential security risks in cloud-based environments like AWS and Lambda.